 (Images are screen captures from Miranda July's website.
 All images are © of Miranda July unless otherwise noted.)

-Though I have not done an exhaustive exploration of any Easter-eggs hidden behind the password script it seems as though most anything that gets typed in leads to the main website.
+done an exhaustive exploration of any Easter-eggs hidden behind the password script it seems as though most anything that gets typed in leads to the main website.
 A quick glance at the opening pages source code does turn up a line with the following in it: ". . . title="you don't really want to cheat, do you?">another way in /